Programmatic Usage

 • Messages sent using a custom API key are counted as programmatic, regardless of whether they're automated or human-typed;

-• Non-interactive messages sent through the Dust CLI are counted as programmatic (even if typed by a human).
+• non-interactive messages (using dust chat --agent A --message M are counted as programmatic (even if typed by a human).

 What about triggers and webhooks?